-Within the Extended Typology, co-text emoji are the textual equivalent of co-speech gestures; they should thus co-occur with the relevant modified text.
-Due to the linearization constraints of written text, however, emoji cannot technically occur simultaneously with written text.
-As pointed out by Gawne and McCulloch (2019) and Cohn et al. (2019), gestures (and co-speech gestures, in particular) display a tight temporal synchrony with speech (Church et al., 2014; Habets et al., 2011; Kelly, 2014), and this same temporal relationship is impossible in the written domain.
-Co-text emoji, however, can appear after the relevant text, as in (13a), or they can 'bracket' the modified text as in (13b).3 In both cases, the inference that is triggered is that the match was a soccer match (13c).4
+Within Pierini's (2021) typology of emoji, co-text emoji are the equivalent of co-speech gestures; they should thus co-occur with the relevant modified text.
+Due to the linearization constraints of written text, however, emojis cannot technically occur simultaneously with written text.
+As pointed out by Gawne & McCulloch (2019) and Cohn et al. (2019), gestures (and co-speech gestures, in particular) display a tight temporal synchrony with speech (Breckinridge Church et al. 2014; Habets et al. 2011; Kelly 2014), and this same temporal relationship is impossible in the written domain.
+Co-text emoji, however, can appear after the relevant text, as in (13a), or they can 'bracket' the modified text as in (13b).
+In both cases, the inference that is triggered is that the match was a soccer match (13c).2